davidgundry/MathsForCS/_course/set-theory/set-theory-challenges.md

 ## Implementing Sets

-Python already has a built-in implementation for Sets, but many programming langauges do not.
+Python already has a built-in implementation for Sets, but many programming languages do not.

 The goal is to implement a `Set` class.
 That provides the following interface: